 Credit Card lawsuits are at an all time high across Pennsylvania.
 Between the major collection agencies and credit card companies, there are literally hundreds of lawsuits filed every single business day across our state.
-If you are one of the unfortunate many in this situation, feel fortunate that you found the right website and the right attorney to assist you with your problems.
+If you are one of the unfortunate many in this situation, please know that you found the right website and the right attorney to assist you with your problems.

 Unfortunately, that does not mean that the lawsuit automatically cannot move forward.
 Once a lawsuit is filed, there is a burden placed upon you to file a written response to the lawsuit.
 This response must adequately address all of the problem spots with the credit card lawsuit.
 When we file a response on behalf of our clients in these cases, the judge agrees with us almost every time regarding the insufficiency of the lawsuit.